-“If STDs are so common, how can I know so many people who have sex and don’t have an STD?”
+“If STDs are so common, why do I know so many people who have sex but don’t have an STD?”

 Only a handful of people have ever told me that they have or had an STD.
 In most of those cases, very few people knew.
 I couldn’t blame them.
 If I got an STD, I wouldn’t really want to talk about it either.
 One young woman explained to me that she felt very alone and ashamed.
 She would sit next to her friends in school and they would talk about some other person who had an STD, and all the while this girl was thinking, “What would they say about me if they knew that I had one?”
 I wondered if any of her friends were thinking the exact same thing but wouldn’t admit it.
 The sad fact is, STDs are far more common than anyone wants to admit, so outside of statistics, we rarely hear about them.
 But that doesn’t mean that they are not around.

 “Can I get an STD just by kissing someone?”

-Yes, though the risk depends on how the specific disease is transmitted.
+I’m afraid so!
+But the risk depends on how the specific disease is transmitted.
 For instance, HIV is rarely passed by kissing, but if someone had a cut or sore in their mouth, they could become infected.
-Other diseases that are passed through skin contact with the infection, like herpes or syphilis, are more easily contracted from kissing.
+Other diseases that are passed through skin contact with the infection, like herpes and syphilis, are more easily contracted from kissing.
 Symptoms don’t have to be noticeable to transmit a disease.
 So while the risk might be lower compared to the risk of getting a disease through genital contact, it is still there.

 “Is it possible to have an STD and not know?”